 - Why I decided to make my story public, and how you can help other people by sharing your own story

-I am located near Oxford, UK.
-However, if you are looking for an ADHD speaker I am happy to speak at your event wherever it is located, subject to a fee and travel expenses.
+I am located in Portugal but am happy to speak at your event wherever it is located, subject to a fee and travel expenses.
 Please contact me for more information and to discuss your requirements for an ADHD speaker for your event.

 It was a pleasure to have you at our Conference.
 We have had a lot of feedback and many people mentioned how inspiring and powerful your speech was.

 Beverley Hitchcock, Team leader – Research and Education, Cerebra

 Alison Thompson spoke at our AGM.
 She recounted her experience as the mother of a child with ADHD and was an inspiring speaker.
 Her problems were daunting and she showed great courage and imagination in dealing with them.
 She explained her few mistakes and the lessons she learned from them.
 She also explained her successes and how she achieved them.
 Her presentation was lively and enhanced by endearing flashes of humour and self deprecation.
 I would warmly recommend Alison as a speaker to any audience of carers, related professionals and authorities.

 Bob Ely, Chairman, South and Vale Carers Centre, Oxfordshire